shaniasinha/scientific-computing-group-1/README.md

 ## Usage
 ### Set 1:
 - Open `set1.ipynb` in Jupyter Notebook for problem set 1.
+- Follow the steps outlined in the notebook to run simulations and re-create the results.

 ### Set 2:
-- TBC
+- To be updated in the future.

 ### Set 3:
-- TBC

-- Follow the steps outlined in the notebook to run simulations and re-create the results.
+- To be updated in the future.

 ## Project Structure
 ```
-complex_systems_networked/
+scientific-computing-group-1/
 │-- set1.ipynb                                          # Jupyter notebook to run all code related to problem set 1
 │-- requirements.txt                                    # Dependencies
 │
 │-- src/                                                # Contains all classes and functions imported in the notebook
 │   │-- set_1/
-│       │-- vibratin_string.py
+│       │-- vibrating_string.py
 │       │-- time_dependent_diffusion.py
 │       │-- jacobi_iteration.py
 │       │-- jacobi_iteration_optimized.py [*]
 │       │-- jacobi_with_sinks.py
+│       │-- jacobi_with_insulation.py
 │       │-- gauss_seidel_iteration.py
 │       │-- gauss_seidel_iteration_optimized.py [*]
+│       │-- gauss_seidel_with_sinks.py
 │       │-- succesive_over_relaxation.py
 │       │-- succesive_over_relaxation_optimized.py [*]
+│       │-- successive_over_relaxation_with_sinks.py
 │
 │-- results/                                            # Final State Network data files
 │   │-- set1/ *